 This seedling is cosmos, one of my favourite plants for attracting bees.
 I hadn’t planned to sow any yet but I accidentally left the seed packet outside overnight and it rained!
 Fail.

 I finally got back on my bike, wooooo!
-My MIL pointed out I was very co-ordinated in this photo — total fluke.
+My MIL pointed out I was very co-ordinated in this photo but it was a total fluke really.
 The thing around my neck is a Hövding helmet (read how it works here).
 Not wearing a traditional helmet will take some getting use to but it’s much comfier.

 That’s all for March!